As it’s Gin and Tonic Day today, we thought it would be worth exploring the impact that the rise in British spirits is having on tourism.

 And no, we don’t just mean we’re a jolly bunch.

 In 2016 Brits consumed more gin than beer for the first time ever and micro-distilleries have popped up all over the country; from the Highlands of Scotland to the coastline of Cornwall.

-But to fist explore its impact on tourism, we first have to define it.
+But to explore its impact, we first have to define tourism.
 Here at the Rural Travel Guide, we think any product that is promoting the British countryside - from Aberdeen Angus beef to Cheddar cheese - is adding to the tourism offer.
 But some businesses are taking it a step further and offering visitor experiences as part of what they do day-to-day.

 Tourism plays a huge factor in ensuring the stories of each product is told and interest in the industry remains high.

 Martin Murray of Dunnet Bay Distillery in the Scottish Highlands said: “We see tourism as another part of our business.
 It gives us an opportunity to talk about it and they go hand in hand.”

 Martin and Claire Murray

 Situated on the route of Scotland’s North Coast 500, it’s in a prime location for tourists who want to know more about produce from the Highlands.